omerwe/polyfun/README.md

 #### Overview of all command like arguments of run_finemapper
 We now describe the command-lime arguments of `run_finemapper` in detail:
 1. **--geno** - The name of a .bgen file, or the *prefix* of the name of a plink file (without the suffix .bed). `run_finemapper` will compute an LD matrix using the genotypes in this file. **Warning: this file should ideally contain genotypes of the same individuals used to generate summary statistics, or at least very closely matched individuals.
 Using an external reference panel in fine-mapping is strongly discouraged and can lead to severe false-positive results** (see [Benner et al. 2017 AJHG](https://www.cell.com/ajhg/fulltext/S0002-9297(17)30334-8), [Ulirsch et al. 2019 Nat Genet](https://www.nature.com/articles/s41588-019-0362-6) for an investigation of this issue).
-2. **--ld** - Instead of --geno you can provide the prefix of an LD matrix that we pre-computed using N=337K unrelated British-ancestry individuals from the UK Biobank (see example 2 above).
+2. **--ld** - Instead of --geno you can provide the prefix of the name of summary LD information file that we pre-computed using N=337K unrelated British-ancestry individuals from the UK Biobank (see example 2 above).
 For every such matrix you need two files: A .npz file with the actual LD matrix, and a .gz file with identities of the SNPs in the LD matrix.
-[We have made LD matrices for 2,763 3Mb-long regions spanning the entire genome freely available to download](https://data.broadinstitute.org/alkesgroup/UKBB_LD/).
+We have made LD matrices for 2,763 3Mb-long regions spanning the entire genome freely available to download [here](https://data.broadinstitute.org/alkesgroup/UKBB_LD/).
 3. **--sumstats** - The name of a summary statistics file, which must include the columns `SNP`, `CHR`, `BP`, `A1`, `A2`, `Z` (z-score).
 This file can also include a column called `SNPVAR` that specifies prior per-SNP heritability.
 If it exists (and unless requested otherwise), `run_finemapper` will use this column to perform functionally-informed fine-mapping.
 We recommend using the output files of PolyFun as input sumstats files for `run_finemapper`.
 4. **--n** - the sample size used to generate summary statistics.
 In case the summary statistics were computed with [BOLT-LMM](https://data.broadinstitute.org/alkesgroup/BOLT-LMM), we recommend specifying the [effective sample size](https://www.nature.com/articles/s41588-018-0144-6) (this quantity is automatically computed by `munge_polyfun_sumstats.py`).
 5. **--chr** - the target chromosome to fine-map.